-That don’t mean that these are technologies of the past.
+That doesn’t mean that these are technologies of the past.
 In fact, most of the action these days happens around these three types of tools.
 Eventprofs are buying them, the companies who build tech in these sectors are getting large funding.
 And, if you haven’t even looked in one of these categories, you are way behind compared to your peers.
-If you have never used any of these technologies for your event, you may be behind the majority of event professionals.
+If you have never used any of these technologies for your event, you may be missing out and behind the majority of event professionals.

 The market is mature for these tools.
 The products are starting to look the same.

 On the other hand, AR, VR, and AI are creating a new ecosystem where new players will be born.
 Possibly they will reinvigorate some tools of the previous waves.

 Based on the previous waves, we can anticipate a three to five year period where new startups will build almost exclusively in this vertical.

 - Engagement of attendees